-Marmalade can make an excellent base for a stir fry sauce or glaze.
+Marmalade makes an excellent base for a stir fry sauce or glaze.
 It adds both sweetness and citrus flavor in one fell swoop.
-Due to it’s consistency, you also need a little less cornstarch to thicken to sauce too.
+Due to it's consistency, you also need a little less cornstarch to thicken to sauce too.
 When using marmalade in a chicken stir fry, I prefer good old fashioned orange marmalade, but if you prefer a pineapple or lemon marmalade would also make a good stir fry sauce.
 I tend to go for them when making seafood myself.

 Marmalade Chicken Stir Fry is certainly quick and easy enough for a week night family meal, but would also pass as fare for a special dinner with your significant other.
 In the summer, I made a thicker version of the sauce, for glazing grilled meats.
 My daughter goes crazy for it.